arangodb/arangodb-java-driver/tutorial/Tutorial.md

 System.out.println(readJson.get());
 ```

-After executing this program the console output should be:
+After executing this program, the console output should be:

 ```text
 {"_key":"myJsonKey","_id":"firstCollection/myJsonKey","_rev":"_e0nEe2y---","a":"Baz","b":64}
 ```

-## Update a document
+### Update a document

 Let's update the document: